Forest-Economics-Goettingen/optimLanduse/README.md

 performances of all individual scenarios is provided by the output *scenarioTable* after using the *calcPerformance()* function (Table 2).

-It can be understood that these 3 indicators are crucial when discussing future land-cover alternatives and concepts.
+It follows that these 3 indicators are crucial when discussing future land-cover alternatives and concepts.
 According to Gosling et al. (2020), this result is in line with current observed behavior since the need for short-term liquidity mainly drives decisions of smallholder farmers in the study region.
 Intermediate-term economic success is not